 A: There is always the chance of other people in the area but it's usually quite rare.
 We aim to choose locations away from snowmobile and high traffic areas.

 Q: Will my sleeping bag be warm enough?

 A: You're sleeping bag should be rated to -15C as an average.
 If you're a cold sleeper, you can sleep warmer by adding hot water bottles, wearing your insulation layer in bed, adding an extra blanket, etc. If you're worried about your sleeping bag, consider renting a warmer bag or buying an over-bag.
-You can also consider renting a sleeping bag and pad from us for an extra 50$ per trip.
+You can also consider renting a sleeping bag and pad from us, prices vary based on trip.

 Q: Where do you recommend sleeping in Pemberton?